Are you afraid your forklift battery will fail when you need it the most?

 - The charger starts with a current of 15 A / 100 Ah.
 When the cell voltage attains 2.35 V per cell the charger automatically switches to taper mode and the charger goes into CV mode at the same voltage.
 This takes a maximum of 12 hours.
 The CV step is held constant as long as the charge current drops to a limited value of 1.4 A/ 100 Ah.
 The second phase may last for a few hours, a maximum being 4 hours.
 This duration depends on the first phase duration.

 How do I correctly charge traction batteries?
-Tips to charge a forklift battery
+Forklift battery disconnect

 - The first thing to do before commencing charge is to disconnect the battery from the connected loads.